Weights in a Benson-Solomon block: Centric radicals in

 \begin{Prop} Let $l = 0$.
-Then, up to conjugacy, the $\K$-, $\H$- and $\F$-centric radical subgroups of $S$ together with their orders and automorphism groups appear in the following table, where a `$-$' indicates that the subgroup is not centric radical in that fusion system.
+Then, up to conjugacy, the $\K$-, $\H$-, and $\F$-centric radical subgroups of $S$ together with their orders and automorphism groups appear in Table \ref{t:1}, where a `$-$' indicates that the subgroup is not centric radical in that fusion system.

 \end{Prop} \begin{proof} By Proposition~\ref{p:kl=0}, the column for $\K$ is correct.
-By \cite[Lemma~2.1]{ChermakOliverShpectorov2008}, the column for $\H$ is correct.
+By \cite[Lemma~2.1]{ChermakOliverShpectorov2008} and \cite[Lemma~A.11(e,f)]{LeviOliver2002}, the column for $\H$ is correct.
 We work up to $\F$-conjugacy in what follows.
 Let $P \in \F^{cr}$.
-By Proposition~\ref{p:fcr}, $P$ is listed in the last two rows of Table~\ref{t:1}, or one of the following holds: $P \in \K^{cr}$ and $\Out_\F(P) = \Out_\K(P)$, or $N_G(P) \nleq K$, $P \in \H^{cr}$ and $\Out_\F(P) = \Out_{\H}(P)$.
-If the former holds, then $P$ is listed in the first five rows of the table.
-If the former does not hold, then the latter holds, and $P$ is listed in the next three rows of the table.
-Finally note that no additional $\F$-conjugacy can occur between these subgroups because each pair of subgroups with isomorphic outer automorphism groups in $\F$ have center $Z$ or $U$.
-This means that any conjugating morphism would necessarily be contained in $\H = C_\F(Z)$ or $\K = N_\F(U)$. \end{proof}
+By Proposition~\ref{p:fcr}, either $P$ is listed in the last two rows of Table~\ref{t:1}, or one of the following holds: (1) $P \in \K^{cr}$ and $\Out_\F(P) = \Out_\K(P)$, or (2) $N_G(P) \nleq K$, $P \in \H^{cr}$ and $\Out_\F(P) = \Out_{\H}(P)$.
+If (1) holds, then $P$ is listed in the first five rows of the table by Proposition~\ref{p:kl=0}.
+If (1) does not hold, then (2) holds, $P$ is listed in the next three rows of the table, where the entries follow from Proposition \ref{p:ngpnleqk}(a,b,d).

+That no additional $\F$-conjugacy can occur between these subgroups can be seen in several ways, one of which as follows.
+Only three subgroups have pairwise equal orders and isomorphic outer automorphism groups in $\F$, namely $Q\gen{\tau'}$, $C_S(U)$, and $C_S(E/Z)$.